strisys/synchronicityjs/README.md

-# synchronicityjs
+# SynchronicityJS

-Simple set of types commonly used in Domain-Driven development
+Simple set of types commonly used in Domain-Driven development.